 From the lighthouse, the boat sped away, skimming the waters to reach the Flowerpot Island, one of Canada’s most fascinating natural attractions, about 6 km away.
 This is the only island in the park which has camping facilities, marked trails, caves and its namesake flowerpots.

 The Flowerpots are a type of sea stack, formed over many years as wind, rain, waves and ice hammered away at the cliff that once stood alongside the water’s edge.
 The softer rock eroded more quickly, leaving the harder rock remaining in the shape of Flowerpots.
 There are many flowerpots all along the waters on the Island.

 The caves on the island were formed after the ice age, approximately 12,000 years ago, when the glacial Lake Algonquin completely covered Flowerpot Island.
-As the lake levels fell in stages, the cliffs were exposed to the eroding effects of the lake for varying durations of time.
+As the lake levels fell in stages, the cliffs were exposed to the eroding effects of the lake for varying duration of time.
 This phenomenon caused numerous caves to form in the cliffs throughout the island.

-After a well deserved break, we returned home by evening on Sunday, to tend to the saplings we planted and for the summer months to arrive.
+After a well-deserved break, we returned home by evening on Sunday, to tend to the saplings we planted and for the summer months to arrive.